nice-game-hints/machinarium/city/elevator/chef.md

 There's not much to see out here, so you might want to try peeking through the window.

 # Oh!
-Hey, that's your girlfriend!
-Maybe she can help you borrow some fuel from the dispenser on the left?
+Hey, that's your girlfriend Berta!
+Maybe she can help you borrow some fuel from the dispenser in here?

 # What do I need?
 A hose would be useful!
-There seems to be something hose-like in the air conditioner above Berta, but it's just out of reach.
+There seems to be something hose-like in the air conditioner on the ceiling, but it's just out of reach.

 # Hmm...
 There's not much in the kitchen, but look at the wall above the elevator - a long pole is stuck to a pipe coming out of the kitchen.